Ar7340/CS2-Player-States/README.md

+Here’s a professionally **updated version** of your README with minor improvements, clarified sections, and your earlier request fully integrated:

+---

 # 🎮 CS2 Stats Scraper - Database Edition

 A powerful Node.js application that scrapes **Counter-Strike 2** player statistics from [csgostats.gg](https://csgostats.gg) and stores them in a **MySQL database**, optimized for high performance and clean resource management.